Coinciding policy changes mid 2021 – Businesses to be cautious!03 February 2021

 • Auto Extensions: By now, New Zealand employers would be well aware of the 6-month auto extensions for employer-specific visas which was announced on 21st December 2020.
 This extension allows for visas restricted to a specific job, employer and location to have their visa expiry dates, occurring between 1st January 2021 to 30th June 2021, extended by 6 months.

-Consequently, if employers want the certianty of a longer term visa, they will need to pay at or above the median wage – while also getting their application prepared for accreditation under the new scheme.
+Consequently, if employers want the certainty of a longer term work visa for their employees, they will need to pay at or above the median wage – while also getting their application prepared for accreditation under the new scheme.
 Businesses could be faced with a scenario where they have to pay their migrant staff a higher remuneration and budget for accreditation fees!

 It is imperative for businesses who have migrant workers on their payroll to start taking a cautionary and planned approach leading up to the changes – as accreditation will not happen overnight.
 It is also equally important for employees to engage with their managers to sensibly work through visa support options.